‘I've realized that “sustainable” doesn’t really mean the same thing in every context.’

 What will you never forget?

-In Rwanda, you need time.
-I learned this quickly on my very first evening, when the director invited us to dinner at a restaurant with other teachers.
-The first thing he did was pull out a deck of UNO cards.
-At first, it seemed a little strange to me in that context, but I quickly understood that Rwanda has a different understanding of time.
-And so we spent a social evening together.
+In Rwanda, you need to allow yourself time.
+I learned this quickly on my very first evening there, when the director invited us to a restaurant for dinner with the other teachers.
+The first thing he did was pull out a pack of UNO cards.
+At first, this seemed a little strange to me in that context, but I quickly realised that the Rwandan concept of time is different.
+And so we enjoyed a social evening together.

 Join Team works!